facebook/react/compiler/packages/babel-plugin-react-compiler/src/__tests__/fixtures/compiler/log-pruned-memoization.expect.md

 import { identity, makeObject_Primitives, useHook } from "shared-runtime";

 function Component() {
-  const x = makeObject_Primitives();
+  // The scopes for x and x2 are interleaved, so this is one scope with two values const x = makeObject_Primitives();
   const x2 = makeObject_Primitives();
   useState(null);
   identity(x);
   identity(x2);

+  // We create a scope for all call expressions, but prune those with hook calls
-  const y = useHook();
+  // in this case it's _just_ a hook call, so we don't count this as pruned const y = useHook();

   const z = [];
   for (let i = 0; i < 10; i++) {
-    const obj = makeObject_Primitives();
+    // The scope for obj is pruned bc it's in a loop const obj = makeObject_Primitives();
     z.push(obj);
   }

-  return [x, x2, y, z];
+  // Overall we expect two pruned scopes (for x+x2, and obj), with 3 pruned scope values. return [x, x2, y, z];
 }

+export const FIXTURE_ENTRYPOINT = {
+  fn: Component,
+  params: [{}],
+};

 ```